History of the Town of Canandaigua

 Root/ Remington Cemetery (Corner of Nott and Middle Cheshire Roads)

 Land locked, 75 yards north of Nott Road (a.k.a.
 Dixon Road) and west of Middle Cheshire Road.
 Created by Rosewell Root in 1802.
 This is the burial site for 6 Revolutionary War Veterans (two of whom also served in the War of 1812), plus another 4 who served in the War of 1812, as well as two veterans of the Mexican War.
-There is no visible right of way but it is maintained by the Town.
+There is a recently obtained right of way but it is for maintainance only by the Town.
 The last burial was over 50 years ago.

 Sandhill Cemetery (South Side of Emerson at Sandhill Road)